Pre-Physician Assistant Studies and Master of Science Degree in Physician Assistant Studies

 At its March 2019 meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the College of Saint Mary Physician Assistant Program sponsored by the College of Saint Mary on Accreditation-Probation status until its next review in March 2021.

 Probation is a temporary status of accreditation conferred when a program does not meet the Standards and when the capability of the program to provide an acceptable educational experience for its students is threatened.

 Once placed on probation, programs that still fail to comply with accreditation requirements in a timely manner, as specified by the ARC-PA, may be scheduled for a focused site visit and/or risk having their accreditation withdrawn.

-Specific questions regarding the Program and its plans should be directed to the Program Director and/or the appropriate institutional official(s).
-College of Saint Mary Physician Assistant Studies Program Director Clare Kennedy can be reached at ckennedy [at] csm.edu.
+Specific questions regarding the program and its plans should be directed to the pa [at] csm.edu (Program Director) and/or the appropriate institutional official(s).